About the Author

 Another radiological subspecialty covered on Salary.com is neuroradiology.
 Neuroradiologists specialize in using technology to diagnose problems in the brain, head, neck, and spine.

-Additional Ways to Increase Your Salary as a Radiologist
+Additional Ways to Increase Your Radiologist Salary

 Open Your Own Practice